sonic-net/sonic-mgmt/ansible/doc/README.testbed.Example.md

 ```
 ## **Run tests**

+Run test from sonic-mgmt docker to avoid incompatibility issue.
 This is going to be the supported method to call individual test case going forward.
 All test cases name and calling variables and applied topologies are specified in ansible/roles/test/vars/testcases.yml

 When calling test, testbed_name is the main entry to pickup/understand the testbed information associated with the test (ie. ptf_host and tyestbed_type, VMs info...). testbed_name is inherited from your own `ansible/testbed.csv` file.
 The first column of each line(one testbed topology definition) is the unique name of the testbed and will be used in testbed_name option when calling test.